-The REM will run on the central deck of the new Champlain Bridge, replacing the reserved bus lane.
-The REM will access the bridge by running in the centre of Highway 10, between the two traffic lanes.
-At the bridge exit, it will stop at Nun's Island (Pointe Nord) and then continue on to downtown, crossing the Nun's Island channel via a new dedicated bridge.
+Yes, the REM will run on the central deck of the new Champlain Bridge, replacing the reserved bus lane.
+To access the bridge, the REM will run down the middle of Highway 10, between the two travel lanes.
+On the other side of the bridge, it will stop at Île-des-Sœurs and then continue its route toward downtown, running over a new REM bridge that will cross the Île-des-Sœurs channel.

-After the REM is commissioned, the bus station and park-and-ride lot at the Chevrier site will be moved south of Highway 30, to the REM’s Rive-Sud terminal station.
-The agglomeration of Longueuil aims to keep the Chevrier sector as a transit-oriented development (TOD) area, and the objective is to provide public transport service for this sector, with a method to be determined.
-To travel downtown, riders in the Chevrier sector will be directed to the REM station that is closest to their departure point.
+After the REM is commissioned, the bus station and park-and-ride lot at the Chevrier site will be moved south of Highway 30, to the REM’s Brossard Station.
+The agglomeration of Longueuil aims to keep the Chevrier sector as a transit-oriented development (TOD) area; the objective is to provide public transport service for this sector, with a method to be determined.
+To travel downtown, riders in the Chevrier sector will be directed to the REM station closest to their departure point.